drehimself/gridsome-portfolio-starter/README.md

 ## Notes

+ - When Gridsome moves to Vue 3, I'll update this repo as well.
+I'll also update to Tailwind v2, along with other Tailwind v2 goodies like dark mode and the JIT.
  - Based on my [personal portfolio website](https://andremadarang.com).
 I wanted to create an open source version with more features.
  - Check out a [screencast I did](https://www.youtube.com/watch?v=uHo6o1TNQeE) where I go through the process of building my website.
  - Illustrations from [unDraw](https://undraw.co)